jd28/Solstice/README.md

   modify combat by a number of situational factors.

 ## Combat Modifiers
-* 'Combat' is a slight misnomer as these adjustment are all in effect outside of combat.
-The only ones used only in combat are Favored Enemy and situational attacks as they are dependent on attack target and other factors.
-* Hitpoint adjustments are not possible versus Favored Enemy or in situational attacks.
 * Modifications to AB, AC, Damage Bonus, Hitpoints can be determined by area, class, feat, combat mode, race, creature size, skill, versus favored enemies, and in situational attacks.